fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 {% include alert.html class='danger' title='Revisions due' text="
 - Carefully follow the directions for [setting up your _Metahistory_ repository](metahistory-setup).
-- Carefully look over the directions for [revising _Metahistory_](metahistory-revisions).
+- Review the directions for [revising _Metahistory_](metahistory-revisions).
 This exercise walks you through the process of making and publishing changes.
-- After you finish your revisions, commit them to your repository, and create a pull request for your edits.
+- After you finish your revisions, commit them to your repository, and create a pull request for your edits (as explained in the guide for [revising _Metahistory_](metahistory-revisions)).
 "%}

 {% include alert.html class='info' title='In class' text="
 - Address any technical issues with publishing your revisions
+- Finalize _Metahistory_ topic assignments
 - Go over the basic research process that you should use for your essays.
 This ensures you will be selecting appropriate sources, and using and citing them appropriately.
 - How to use Zotero to keep organized
-- Note that your essay titles and descriptions are due next Wednesday; annotated bibliographies are due the following Monday.
-Please stay on schedule!
+- Note that your annotated early bibliographies are due next Wednesday; an extended version is due the following Monday.
+Research takes time!
+Stay on schedule!!
 "%}

 {% include alert.html class='warning' title='Stay organized!' text="